pradyunsg/furo/README.md

 # furo

-A clean documentation theme for Sphinx.
+A clean customizable documentation theme for Sphinx.

+NOTE: This is a WIP project, but this theme's own documentation is rendered using itself, and can be found at https://pradyunsg.me/furo/quickstart.html.